tomquisel/tomquisel.github.io/_posts/2017-08-01-longevity-research-overview.md

 **Young Blood:** Mouse experiments have shown rejuvenation of old mice when they are given transfusions of young blood.
 Researchers are looking for molecular differences in young blood to find a pharmacological alternative.[^4]

 **Metformin:** First-line treatment for diabetes in use since the 50s with very few side effects.
 Patients with diabetes taking metformin had longer lives than a healthy control without diabetes.
-In clinical trials now as anti-aging intervention, the first trial concludes at the end of 2017.[^4] [^13]
+In clinical trials now as longevity intervention, the first trial concludes at the end of 2017.[^4] [^13]

 **Rapamycin Analogs:** Used as immune system suppressant during organ transplants.
 Shown to rejuvenate elderly immune systems by Novartis in 2014.
 Elderly patients, who respond less to flu vaccines, had an improved response after 2 weeks of taking a rapamycin analog.
 The rapamycin pathway (mTOR) tweaks immune systems and suppresses deleterious senescent cell secretions.
 It also extends mouse lifespans.[^4] [^12]